AYJACKSON-ICS4U/shared-drawing-canvas-websockets-and-p5-js-2cci-gang/Log.md

 ## node server.js Log

 ### Day 1
 We started the day by watching the first of Dan Shiffman's shared canvas videos.
-By the end,
+We understand that the goal of the project is going to be to connect 2 people, 2 windows for the sake of simplicity to a server using 2 different windows, so that when edits are made on one person's computer the the sketch run on the computer, they are relayed to the other person's computer via their socket.
+The server program is going to be written using node.js.
+Node.js will ultimately host the sketch made using p5.js, and p5 manager.
+So, obviously, we started by downloading node.js and p5 manager onto the command line using the lines of code "npm -g install p5-manager" and simply going to the node website.

 ### Day 2